betazetadev/graphql-flutter-client/README.md

 docker-compose up -d
 ```

-5. Import and create the database information using [this](https://github.com/morenoh149/postgresDBSamples/tree/master/pagila-0.10.1) files connecting to the virtualized database
+5. Import and create the database information using [this](https://github.com/morenoh149/postgresDBSamples/tree/master/pagila-0.10.1) files connecting to the virtualized database.

 6. Add a `code` column to the `language` table with the default value set to `gb` (they are used to show a flag next to the film information):